apache/arrow/python/doc/INSTALL.md

 * A C++11 compiler

   * Linux: gcc >= 4.8 or clang >= 3.5
-  * OS X: XCode 6 or higher
+  * OS X: XCode 6.4 or higher preferred

 * [cmake][1]